AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/gettingstarted.md

 ## SDK

-PDF Services API is also accessible via SDKs in popular languages such as Node.js, Java and .NET.
+PDF Services API is also accessible via SDKs in popular languages such as Node.js, Java, Python and .NET.

 <InlineAlert slots="text"/>